wavefrontHQ/docs/pages/doc/integrations_cloudhealth.md

 The following data from Tanzu Observability by Wavefront is sent to CloudHealth:

-* Tanzu Observability by Wavefront [Sources](sources_managing.html) every 15 minutes.
+* Tanzu Observability [Sources](sources_managing.html) every 15 minutes.
 Each source is a data source (host, VM, etc).
 Sources can have tags attached to them.
-* Tanzu Observability by Wavefront [Source tags](tags_overview.html#source-tags) every 15 minutes.
-Source tags are treated as dynamic attributes on a Tanzu Observability by Wavefront Source.
-You cannot overwrite Tanzu Observability by Wavefront Source tags with custom CloudHealth tags, but you can use them to build Perspectives in CloudHealth, as explained in the next section.
+* Tanzu Observability [Source tags](tags_overview.html#source-tags) every 15 minutes.
+Source tags are treated as dynamic attributes on a Tanzu Observability Source.
+You cannot overwrite Tanzu Observability Source tags with custom CloudHealth tags, but you can use them to build Perspectives in CloudHealth, as explained in the next section.
   {% include tip.html content="CloudHealth Perspectives are lenses through which you want to view your infrastructure.
 They provide a framework for categorizing all the assets within your infrastructure.
 Sample perspectives might include Environment, Application, Department, Function, Project, or Cost Center." %}
 * Memory and disk metrics for each source every 1 hour.
 For each metric, CloudHealth gathers the mean, minimum, and maximum.
 * If you have enabled CloudWatch metrics collection through the CloudHealth platform, additional core metrics such as CPU, network bytes, and filesystem usage are gathered.